Emmanuel-GO/Network-Analysis-/README.md

 •	**Technique**:

-o	The diameter is computed using nx.diameter(subgraph).
+  - The diameter is computed using ```nx.diameter(subgraph)```.

-o	This measures the longest shortest path in the subgraph.
+  - This measures the longest shortest path in the subgraph.

-##	Removal of Low-Degree Nodes
+###	Removal of Low-Degree Nodes

 •	**Method**: Low-degree nodes are removed from the graph.

 •	**Technique**:

-o	Nodes are removed using G.remove_nodes_from(low_degree_nodes). o	This operation modifies the graph in-place, and the network properties are recalculated after removal.
+ - Nodes are removed using ```G.remove_nodes_from(low_degree_nodes)```.
+ - This operation modifies the graph in-place, and the network properties are recalculated after removal.

-## Visualization
+### Visualization

 •	**Method**: A bar chart is used to compare the size of the largest connected component before and after the removal of low-degree nodes.

 •	**Technique**:

-o	The matplotlib library is used to create bar charts.
+  - The matplotlib library is used to create bar charts.

-o	The x-axis represents the two states ("Before Removal" and "After Removal"), and the y-axis represents the size of the largest connected component.
+  - The x-axis represents the two states ("Before Removal" and "After Removal"), and the y-axis represents the size of the largest connected component.

 ## Key Algorithms and Functions Used

 •	**Weakly Connected Components**: nx.weakly_connected_components(G)

-o	Identifies components in a directed graph where nodes are connected if the graph is treated as undirected.
+ - Identifies components in a directed graph where nodes are connected if the graph is treated as undirected.

 •	**Strongly Connected Components**: nx.strongly_connected_components(G)

-o	Identifies components in a directed graph where nodes are mutually reachable.
+  - Identifies components in a directed graph where nodes are mutually reachable.

 •	**Average Shortest Path Length**: nx.average_shortest_path_length(subgraph)

-o	Computes the average of the shortest paths between all pairs of nodes in the subgraph.
+   - Computes the average of the shortest paths between all pairs of nodes in the subgraph.

 •	**Network Diameter**: nx.diameter(subgraph)

-o	Computes the longest shortest path in the subgraph.
+  - Computes the longest shortest path in the subgraph.

 •	**Node Degree**: G.degree(node)

-o	Computes the number of edges connected to a node.
+  - Computes the number of edges connected to a node.

 ## Summary of Methods